 No. Neither criminal fines nor administrative surcharges are tax-deductible.
-Income tax is not imposed on the compensation awarded to a plaintiff due to the conduct in violation of the Law Concerning Prohibition of Private Monopoly and Maintenance of Fair Trade (AMA).
+Income tax is not imposed on the compensation awarded to a plaintiff due to conduct in violation of Law No. 54 of 1947 Concerning Prohibition of Private Monopoly and Maintenance of Fair Trade.